 Sauté a big bunch of broccoli rabe and add it to frittatas, pasta dishes, soups or sandwiches to give your meal a serious superfood upgrade.

 The American Heart Association recommends including fish in your diet at least twice a week, and for good reason.
-Fatty fish like salmon are high in heart-healthy omega-3 fatty acids that can slash inflammation, boost brain health and keep your heart strong.
+Oily fish like salmon are high in heart-healthy omega-3s that can slash inflammation, boost brain health, potentially reduce your risk for depression and keep your heart strong.

 Opt for wild-caught salmon whenever possible, and try to squeeze a few servings into your week by enjoying it as a savory snack paired with crackers or a healthy entree for lunch or dinner.